tudelft-cda-lab/tudelft-cda-lab.github.io/index.md

   ## TUD Cyber Data Analytics Lab
 ---

 Welcome to the Cyber Data Analytics lab.
-We attempt to turn black-box ML into white-boxes.
+We like to turn black-box ML into white-boxes.

 ## Recent News

-There isn't much going on here yet, but watch this space
+- We have a new website!